LON - YTO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from London to Toronto costs $445 on the route between London Heathrow Airport (LHR) and Toronto Pearson Intl Airport (YYZ).
-However, over the past month, flights between London Gatwick Airport (LGW) and Toronto Pearson Intl Airport (YYZ) were, on average, 1% cheaper than other London-Toronto routes.
+The cheapest return flight from London to Toronto costs $553 on the route between London Gatwick Airport (LGW) and Toronto Pearson Intl Airport (YYZ).
+Over the past month, this route was, on average, 10% cheaper than other London-Toronto routes.
 The most popular route is between London Heathrow Airport (LHR) and Toronto Pearson Intl Airport (YYZ).

 What’s the cheapest day of the week to fly from London to Toronto?